 I moved into a better position to try and take some photos of that trout rising to Blue-Wings...for content.

-Zoom in and you can see a BWO that's breathing it's last breath.
-Question: Do Blue-Winged Olives breath?
+Zoom in and you can see a BWO that's breathing its last breath.
+Question: Do Blue-Winged Olives breathe?
 Maybe I should have paid more attention in school.

 BWO say "Bye Now"

-This process repeated countless number of times as this well-proportioned Deckers trout was truly happy.
+This process was repeated a countless number of times as this well-proportioned Deckers trout was truly happy.